Primary index

 • Efficient deletion management:

 Instead of immediately removing rows from the table, Firebolt uses a deletion mask vector to flag rows as deleted.
-This vector acts as a lightweight overlay that marks rows for exclusion during queries while keeping the underlying data intact until cleanup is performed.
+This vector marks rows for exclusion during queries while keeping the underlying data intact until cleanup is performed.

 This approach ensures consistency and avoids disrupting the primary index during updates or deletions.